 - Periodic evaluation of and reporting on these coordinated efforts.
 Collaboration between recovery partners can be enhanced by periodically evaluating and reporting on what worked, what can be improved, and what progress is still needed to address long-term recovery goals.
 This will assist decision makers, clients, and stakeholders to obtain the feedback needed to improve both the policy and operational effectiveness of recovery efforts.

-Although the NFIP is an integral element of the federal governments efforts to minimize damage from floods, it will not generate sufficient revenues to repay the billions of dollars borrowed from the Treasury.
-As of September 2012, NFIP owed almost $17.8 billion to the Treasury for loans used to cover losses from the 2005 hurricanes.
+Although the NFIP is an integral element of the federal governments efforts to minimize damage from floods, it has not generated sufficient revenues to repay the billions of dollars borrowed from the Treasury.
+As of May 2013, FEMA owed $24 billionup from $17.8 billion prior to Superstorm Sandyand had not repaid any principal on its loans since 2010.
+The Biggert-Waters Flood Insurance Reform Act of 2012 (the Act) addresses a number of the programs financial weaknesses, for example by reducing the number of properties that are charged premium rates that do not reflect the full risk of loss.
+However, the extent to which the changes included in the Act will reduce the financial exposure created by the program is not yet clear.
 Operational and management challenges at FEMA, which administers the NFIP, have hampered the agencys ability to stabilize the program.
-GAO has made numerous recommendations aimed at improving financial controls, oversight of private insurers and contractors, and FEMAs management of NFIP.
-The Biggert-Waters Flood Insurance Reform Act of 2012 (the Act) addresses a number of these weaknesses, but the extent to which the changes included in the Act will reduce the financial exposure created by the program is not yet clear.
-Losses from Hurricane Sandy are expected to create additional financial challenges for the program.
+GAO has made numerous recommendations aimed at improving financial controls, oversight of private insurers and contractors, and FEMAs management of NFIP, and FEMA has taken a number of actions that begin to address these challenges.

 GAO-09-811, Jul 31, 2009

 GAO-06-618, Sep 6, 2006